juliekohl/esparta-test/README.md

 The folder in this repo is: /my-todo-list

-Check the release accessing the link: XXX
+Check the release accessing the link: https://esparta-test.vercel.app/

 ### Overview